What is SMTP authentication? SMTP Auth explained

 How do I test SMTP AUTH?

-The Telnet client is available on all common operating systems and can be called by default via the term “telnet”.
+The Telnet client is available on all common operating systems and can be accessed using “telnet”.
 On Windows versions from Vista onwards, the client must first be installed or activated in the control panel.
 You’ll also need your username and password for Base64 code, which you can get on websites like base64encode.net

 You can easily check if your email server has SMTP authentication enabled by using web tools like SMTP Diagnostics from MxToolbox:

 - In the input field, enter the address of the SMTP server or an email address that uses the SMTP server.